This article will take you 6 minutes to read. Feel free to leave your questions in the comment section, we will answer you ASAP!

 How to get closer to Rachel Mclish’ upper body physique?

 Her back definition was also fantastic showing a good-looking “Christmas tree” shape (lower back visual effect when you are lean enough).
+This showed the importance of regular strength training in the back, as well as great conditioning.

 We are going to do two days a week workouts for your upper body.
 These workouts will involve all upper body parts, biceps, shoulders, back, core, chest, triceps.